Gulliver's Travels (2010 film): Production

+Cote Zellers created and directed a series of segments for Nickelodeon's animated sketch comedy anthology series KaBlam! called Prometheus and Bob, and a film based on the segment was considered and announced in 1998, with Joe Stillman as a screenwriter.
+While that film was ultimately cancelled, Zellers would say in 2019 that "a lot of those ideas from that Prometheus And Bob script showed up in that really horrible Jack Black Gulliver’s Travels movie".

-In a January 2010 interview on The Late Late Show with Craig Ferguson, Segel explained his character spends most of the film in Black's shirt pocket.
+In a January 2010 interview on The Late Late Show with Craig Ferguson, Jason Segel explained his character spends most of the film in Black's shirt pocket.
 The film features 7.1 surround audio in select theaters.
 The name of Liliput's rival country, Blefuscu, was also changed to Blefuscia.
 Filming of the Lilliput royal palace was at Blenheim Palace.
 Miniature 1:12 scale dolls' house furniture and accessories from Derbyshire firm The Dolls House Emporium were used to bring the movie alive with less need for special effects.
-Jonathan Swift, the original author of the novel that the film was loosely based on, is not mentioned during the credits, despite the titles mentioning that the film is not an original piece.
+Jonathan Swift, the original author of the novel on which the film was loosely based, is not mentioned during the credits, despite the titles mentioning that the film is not an original piece.

+According to co-star Emily Blunt, Blunt was originally cast as Black Widow in Iron Man 2, but had to drop out due to her commitment to do this film.
+During her interview on The Howard Stern Show on May 11, 2021, Blunt revealed to Howard Stern that she was forced by contractual obligation to appear, because of a two-picture deal with Fox when she starred in The Devil Wears Prada.

 Soundtrack

 A soundtrack album of Henry Jackman's score was released by Varese Sarabande.
 Rock music and film themes that appear in the film include: